Emm451/H2Invest-Connect/README.md

 ### Data Security Measures

-InvestAI Connect prioritizes data security and confidentiality as foundational pillars of its platform.
+H2Invest-Connect prioritizes data security and confidentiality as foundational pillars of its platform.
 To uphold these principles, the following stringent security measures will be implemented:

 1. **Robust Encryption:** All data, both at rest and in transit, will be encrypted using industry-standard encryption protocols.
 This ensures that sensitive information remains indecipherable and protected from unauthorized access.